Is Debt Settlement Worth It?

 Under most circumstances, the IRS treats canceled debt as income and you’d generally have to pay taxes on the amount that was forgiven.
 Those taxes would reduce the financial benefit of debt settlement.

 Once you settle one or more debts, you can focus on managing your other bills and paying on time every month.
-Debt settlement could be the first step to a stronger credit profile and a better financial future .
+Debt settlement could be the first step to a stronger credit profile and a better financial future.

-Debt settlement is an option if you don’t qualify for Chapter 7
+Debt Settlement Is an Option if You Don’t Qualify for Chapter 7

 Also, like late payments, bankruptcy has a negative impact on your credit record.

 In short, you should consider Chapter 7 bankruptcy as an alternative to debt settlement.
-If you don’t qualify for Chapter 7 based on your income, or if you don’t want a bankruptcy on your record, you may decide debt settlement is a better option.
+If you don’t qualify for Chapter 7 based on your income or if you don’t want a bankruptcy on your record, you may decide debt settlement is a better option.

-If you work with a debt settlement firm, they will do the heavy lifting.
-They’ll help you organize your debts, they’ll make the calls to your creditors, they’ll negotiate the settlement, and they’ll handle the transfer of your money to the creditor, ensuring the creditor stands by what they agreed to.
-If you’re not comfortable with the idea of negotiating, which can be a difficult multi-call process, you can hand that task off.
-Debt settlement companies may already have relationships with some or all of your creditors, and might be able to negotiate a better deal than you could get for yourself.
+If you’re not comfortable with the idea of negotiating, which could be a difficult process that requires multiple calls, you can hand that task off.
+Debt settlement companies may already have relationships with some or all of your creditors and might be able to negotiate a better deal than you could get for yourself.

 A big factor in whether debt settlement is worth it is having the right professional to guide you through the process.